The Cannabis Leaf Is Good Medicine

 A Spoonful of Sugar (Leaves)

 One way to make the most out of sugar leaves is to make kief coffee or tea.
-The cannabinoids in kief need to be activated by heat (decarboxylated) in order to convert THCa and CBDa into THC and CBD, respectively.
-Decarboxylating the sugar leaves prior to use will ensure that maximal THC content is accessed.
+The cannabinoids in kief need heat to activate, and in order to convert THCa and CBDa into THC and CBD, respectively.
+Decarboxylating the sugar leaves prior to use will ensure that you access maximal THC content.
 However, if THCa is the desired cannabinoid, then all that is needed is to grind the leaves.